 One of the best hiking and climbing countries in East Africa, primarily because of the country’s diversity.

 Know all you can before going on Safari.
-If you like to add the Best Volcano Hikes and Climbs in Uganda to your Safari- Please let us know and we will add them to your Itinerary.
+If you want to add the Best Volcano Hikes and Climbs in Uganda to your Safari, please let us know, and we will add them to your Itinerary.
 Read more about Hiking-Climbing Tips and Advice.